zanna-37/I-E_Basis_2019/01_notes.md

   - `Example:` _Ethics_

 ## Vertical
-- Content are specific of a battle
+- Contents are specific of a battle
   - `Example:` _The model X is better than Y because of Z_

 ## Scenario